tacman/msgphp/docs/projection/repositories.md

 ### `findAll(string $type, int $offset = 0, int $limit = 0): iterable`

-Find all [projections](models.md) by type.
+Finds all [projections](models.md) by type.

 ---

 ### `find(string $type, string $id): ?DomainProjectionInterface`

-Find a single [projection](models.md) by type and ID.
+Finds a single [projection](models.md) by type and ID.
 In case its document cannot be found `null` should be returned.

 ---

 ### `clear(string $type): void`

-Delete all projection documents by type.
+Deletes all projection documents by type.

 ---

 ### `save(DomainProjectionDocument $document): void`

-Save a projection document.
+Saves a projection document.
 The document will be available on any subsequent query.

 ---

 ### `delete(DomainProjectionDocument $document): void`

-Delete a projection document.
+Deletes a projection document.
 The document will be unavailable on any subsequent query.

 ## Implementations